Charles Somerville

 Charles Ross Somerville (September 9, 1856 - March 28, 1931) was a manufacturer and politician in Ontario, Canada.
-He served as mayor of London from 1918 to 1919.
+He served as mayor of London, Ontario from 1918 to 1919.

 Biography

 The son of John Brown Somerville and Elizabeth McKinnon, he was born in Morton, Leeds County and was educated in Goderich.
 In 1888, he established himself in business in London as a manufacturer of paper boxes and confections.
-Somerville retired from business in 1909.
+Somerville retired from business in 1909, after which he spent time travelling.